Who's Behind Listverse?

 Anna never recanted her seemingly outrageous story and went as far as to contest the inheritance of the Portland estates.
 She was finally committed to an asylum in 1903 due to the “stress of litigation.”
 Other members of the Druce family pursued the matter after her, though the evidence some of them gave was found to be false and several main witnesses were given heavy sentences for perjury.
 When the coffin of Thomas Druce was finally opened in 1907 and found to contain a body, the case was dismissed as “frivolous and vexatious.”
 However, Anna Marie Druce’s claims could well have been rooted in some long-obscured truth.

-After her debut in the Dublin theater, Mary Molesworth’s talent and beauty was praised throughout Ireland.
-Unfortunately this attracted the attention of one Colonel Rochfort, a man known for his terrible temper.
+After her debut in the Dublin theater, Mary Molesworth’s talent and beauty were praised throughout Ireland.
+Unfortunately, this attracted the attention of Colonel Rochfort, a man known for his terrible temper.
 Mary didn’t want to marry him, but her father insisted.
-Rochfort had by that stage become the 1st Earl of Belvedere and he could offer Mary land and a title.
+Rochfort had by that stage become the 1st Earl of Belvedere, and he could offer Mary land and a title.
 So, against her wishes, Mary Molesworth became Lady Belevedere in 1736, bearing the Earl several children.
 Neglected and alone on the Earl’s estate at Gaulstown, she began spending time with the Earl’s brother, Arthur, and his wife, Sarah.

 Sixteen years passed with Mary locked away at Gaulstown.
-People had apparently mostly forgotten about her by that stage, and were only reminded when Arthur returned from overseas.
-A trial followed and Arthur was found guilty and ordered to pay £20,000 damages for wrecking the Earl’s marriage.
+People had apparently mostly forgotten about her by that stage and were only reminded when Arthur returned from overseas.
+A trial followed, and Arthur was found guilty and ordered to pay £20,000 for wrecking the Earl’s marriage.
 When he couldn’t pay, he was sent to prison.

 Mary remained a prisoner at Gaulstown for another 16 years, finally being set free by her son upon the Earl’s death in 1774.
 After her release, someone who met her wrote: “Who would believe she was the woman of the beauty of which we had heard so much?
 She is a wreck, weak and haggard!
-Her hair is white as snow, and in her eyes there is a wild, scared look, as of one who has received some terrible shock, the memory of which is ever with her.
+Her hair is white as snow, and there is a wild, scared look in her eyes, as of one who has received some terrible shock, the memory of which is ever with her.
 She speaks in a trembling voice which hardly rises above a whisper, and the dresses she wears are of a fashion in vogue over 30 years ago!”